-The 2017 KCD Program of Work carries forward initiatives identified as essential regional priorities by the Conservation Panel, Task Force, and KCD Advisory Committee.
+The 2018 King Conservation District Program of Work continues the progress made on initiatives identified as essential regional priorities by the Conservation Panel, Task Force, and KCD Advisory Committee.
 These include activities and partnerships that will help build a regional, sustainable, and equitable food system, improve the health of our forests, neighborhood tree canopies, shorelines and ensure clean water for all.

-The 2017 Program of Work outlines the ways in which KCD will continue to implement its programs in response to guidance received from the KCD Advisory Committee.
+The 2018 Program of Work outlines the ways in which KCD will continue to implement its programs in year three of the 5-year plan in response to guidance received from the KCD Advisory Committee.